Examination rules

 Taking the exam is subject to a number of rules.
 If you do not follow the rules, you cannot take the exam.

-Are you taking a language exam at language proficiency level B1 or B2 (the Nt2 exam)?
+Are you taking an exam at language proficiency level B1 or B2 (the Nt2 exam)?
 If so, read the rules for the Nt2 exam (link in Dutch) Link opent externe pagina .

-Are you taking a knowledge exam or a language exam at language proficiency level A2?
+Are you taking an exam at language proficiency level A2?
 The main rules are stated in your letter of invitation.
-The exam regulations ('examenregelement') contain all the rules.
+The exam regulations ('examenreglement') contain all the rules.

 Valid ID